 Lead executing agency: Bank of the Lao PDR

-Overall term: 2017 to 2018
+Overall term: 2019 to 2021

-The project is working with the Bank of the Lao PDR (BoL), the central bank of the country, to improve conditions for the provision of sustainable financial services.
-Additionally, the project supports BoL to establish strategies and regulatory documents to improve financial education and to better protect financial consumers.
+At the macro level, the project is working with the Bank of the Lao PDR (BoL); the central bank of the country, to improve framework conditions for the provision of sustainable financial services.
+The project supports the BoL to implement strategies and regulatory documents to improve financial education and to better protect financial consumers.
 Additionally, the project supports BoL in establishing a national village fund strategy which should align different village fund initiatives to learn from best practices.
 The project is supported by the Australian Ministry of Foreign Affairs and Trade (DFAT).